 Traffic on the river increased when canals from the Midlands opened: the Staffordshire & Worcestershire Canal in 1771 and the Worcester & Birmingham in 1815.

 It was not until the 1843–5 that any locks were built on the Severn, when the Severn Commission constructed four from Diglis Lock, just below Worcester, to Bevere Lock, below Stourport.
 Upper Lode Lock, below Tewkesbury, was added in 1858.

-Although traffic on the river above Stourport had ceased by 1900, steam-powered boats and tugs provided an effective service on the lower part of the river.
-Grain, imported through Sharpness, became an important traffic, other significant traffics being imported ironstone and timber, and coal from the Forest of Dean.
-In the 20th century oil and petrol became a major traffic, but this largely ceased in the 1960's.
+Although traffic on the river above Stourport had stopped by 1900, steam-powered boats and tugs provided an effective service on the lower part of the river.
+Grain imported through Sharpness became an important traffic, other significant traffics being imported ironstone and timber, and coal from the Forest of Dean.
+In the 20th Century oil and petrol became a major traffic, but this largely ceased in the 1960's.

 The different sections of the River Severn are very different in character, offering something for everyone.
 We look after the River Severn from Stourport to Gloucester, a section which is ideal for pleasure-boating busy with narrowboats, motor cruisers and inland waterway boats.
 Above Stourport, canoes and rowing boats take over.